 A travel cot and highchair are available on request.

 One well behaved dog is welcome.
 A second may be considered on request.
+Dogs must always enter the property via the rear door into the utility / boot room and dried off completely before entering the rest of the house.
 Dogs are not permitted in the drawing room, on the furniture, upstairs, or in the bedrooms.

 It is important to note that the area around the house is farmland with livestock, horses and goats therefore dogs must be closely supervised and kept under control at all times.